FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the Anti-Carnapping Act of 1972 (RA 6539)?

 **Top-1 Match:**
-> RA 6539 criminalizes the unlawful taking of motor vehicles, with graduated penalties depending on circumstances and resulting harm.
+> The Anti-Carnapping Act defines and penalizes the theft of motor vehicles, imposing heavier penalties when violence, intimidation, or force is used.

-**Top-1 Label:** `paraphrase` | **Relevant:** `True`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7654`

 ✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ✅ `paraphrase` - RA 6539 criminalizes the unlawful taking of motor vehicles, with graduated penalties depending on ci...
+1. ✅ `exact` | Score: `0.7654` - The Anti-Carnapping Act defines and penalizes the theft of motor vehicles, imposing heavier penaltie...
-2. ✅ `exact` - The Anti-Carnapping Act defines and penalizes the theft of motor vehicles, imposing heavier penaltie...
+2. ✅ `paraphrase` | Score: `0.7251` - RA 6539 criminalizes the unlawful taking of motor vehicles, with graduated penalties depending on ci...
-3. ❌ `irrelevant` - Traffic rules are enforced by the Metropolitan Manila Development Authority....
+3. ✅ `conceptual` | Score: `0.6830` - Special criminal laws address specific forms of property crimes that have significant social impact....

 ---